 Empowering women to participate fully in economic life across all sectors is essential to build stronger economies, achieve internationally agreed goals for development and sustainability, and improve the quality of life for women, men, families, and communities.

 How does this work if you are attempting to Empowering Women, where do you start?

-In Guatemala, I have a great friend, supporter of Boston Newborn Care and our work.
+In Guatemala, I have a great friend, a supporter of Boston Newborn Care, and our work.
 In turn, I admire James Dillon’s work in Guatemala, he never uses the term Empowering Women, and Enabling is his preferred means to express his work with Ethical Fashion Guatemala.

-James stresses the fact that Ethical Fashion Guatemala is a business, not a None Profit seeking donations or a project.
+James stresses the fact that Ethical Fashion Guatemala is a business, not a None Profit-seeking donation or a project.
 Artisans need work and sales, not donations.

-Two years ago, James life in Guatemala changed, Fashionista wrote an article about how from Guatemala James forced ETSY, the on-line handcraft portal to remove thousands of Copyright works of Artisans from their website.
+Two years ago, James’ life in Guatemala changed, Fashionista wrote an article about how Guatemala James forced ETSY, the online handcraft portal to remove thousands of Copyright works of Artisans from their website.
 The story went Viral.

 Think about James’ story next time you see a sign or website about Empowering Women.
 I am today thinking how can I Enable more women??